microsoft/dstoolkit-kg-search/README.md

 ### Infrastructure Setup

 Below is the architecture used by this solution.
 Both App Services are running a Flask application.
 One can extend it based on the actual requirement.
-For example, it is natural to adding tool like Azure Data Factory to ochestrate the data ingestion part.
+For example, it is natural to adding tool like Azure Data Factory to orchestrate the data ingestion part.
 ![img](docs/media/architecture.PNG)

 Provision the following Azure resources in your own subscription: